How Does Transaction Categorization Work?

 - Adjustments: Bank fees, interest earnings, or other non-operational transactions.

-Organizations categorize transactions by grouping them into predefined categories such as:- Revenue: Includes income from taxes, grants, contributions, service fees, and investment earnings.
+- Revenue: Includes income from taxes, grants, contributions, service fees, and investment earnings.

 - Expenses: Covers operational costs such as payroll, utilities, office supplies, vendor payments, and administrative costs.